Vertica Sink Connector for Confluent Platform

 After 30 days, you must purchase a connector subscription which includes Confluent enterprise license keys to subscribers, along with enterprise-level support for Confluent Platform and your connectors.
 If you are a subscriber, you can contact Confluent Support at support@confluent.io for more information.

-See Confluent Platform license for license properties and License topic configuration for information about the license topic.
+For license properties, see Confluent Platform license and for information about the license topic, see License topic configuration.

-Configuration Properties
+Configuration properties

-For an example of how to get Kafka Connect connected to Confluent Cloud, see Distributed Cluster.
+For an example of how to get Kafka Connect connected to Confluent Cloud, see Connect Self-Managed Kafka Connect to Confluent Cloud.

-Quick Start
+Quick start

 Before you begin, start the Vertica database and manually create a table using the same name as the Kafka topic.
-Use the same schema as is used for the data in the Kafka topic or add auto.create=true.
+Use the same schema that is used for the data in the Kafka topic or add auto.create=true.

 Set up Vertica